s8sg/goflow/README.md

 ./worker
 ```

-## Invoke IT
+## Invoke It
 ```sh
 curl -d HelloWorld localhost:8080
 ```

-## Scale it
+## Scale It
-Faasflow service scale horizontally, you can distribute the load by just adding more instances
+GoFlow scale horizontally, you can distribute the load by just adding more instances